Why Matter matters, and how does WiFi and Thread fit into it.

 • Robot Vacuum cleaners (V1.2): Functions like remote start and progress notifications, support for features like cleaning modes (dry vacuum and wet mopping), and status details such as brush and charging status and error reporting.

-• Movement controls like rock / oscillation and modes like “natural wind” and “sleep wind” will be supported, plus changing the airflow direction (forward and reverse) and step commands for airflow speed.
+• Fans (V1.2): Movement controls like rock / oscillation and modes like “natural wind” and “sleep wind” will be supported, plus changing the airflow direction (forward and reverse) and step commands for airflow speed.

 It should be noted that when a version of the standard is released, it doesn't mean that any of the controllers (Apple Home, Smartthings, Alexa, Google Home, etc) will support those new standards immediately.
 It will take time.
-Then, obviously, the manufacturers need to build 1.2 capability into their products.
+Then, obviously, the manufacturers need to build the latest capability into their products. e.g., as I write this, there is a Matter 1.2 vacuum cleaner out there, but no controllers support it yet.

 What does Matter do?